 Changing society, economy forging U.S. perestroika

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday January 18, 1990
+by Phil Burgess, Unabridged from the Rocky Mountain News, January 18, 1990

 As Americans join the rest of the world in celebrating the historic political and economic changes sweeping the communist world, the United States is experiencing its own perestroika, a process of profound economic and social changes that we call the “new economy”.